The Emperor's New Metaphysics

 Imagine getting a new job as the Chief Technology Officer for a big Silicon Valley startup corporation.
 In this new role, you are responsible for supervising various technical projects and tracking their schedules.
 In an effort to get settled, you decide to host a series of meetings with the individual teams.
 The goal for each team is simple: Tell me exactly what it is you do for this company.
 What projects are you working on?
 What kind of tasks are you responsible for?
 What value do you bring to our business that justifies paying you a salary?

 At first, everything seems to go exactly as you would expect.
 Starting with the software team, you find a highly motivated group of engineers who write all of the code for company algorithms.
-They happily present you with a detailed portfolio of all the projects they've completed, all the new features they're working on, and all the requirements they satisfy for our customers.
+They proudly present you with a detailed portfolio of every projects they've completed, every new feature they're working on, and all the value it brings to our customers.

-Moving along, you next meet with the electrical team, and once again you find yourself impressed by the quality of their work.
+Moving along, you next meet with the electrical team.
+Again, you find yourself impressed by their dedicated professionalism and the quality of their work.
 They show you the lab they work in, the products they're developing, and the obstacles they're struggling to overcome.
-It's another talented team of skilled professionals all working together to innovate and solve problems.
+It's another talented team of skilled employees all working together to innovate and solve problems.

 And so it goes for meeting after meeting.
 Every group you talk to consists of well-trained professionals who collaborate in a focused effort to drive the company business model.
 It's all perfectly normal stuff, until you suddenly encounter a strange team known as the meta-engineers.
 It's a little startling at first, given that you've never heard of such a concept before.
 But then again, this is a highly innovative startup company.
-So naturally, you’re excited to hear all about the amazing things they must do.
+It is therefore only natural to feel some excitement about all amazing things they must be doing.
 Here's what they have to say:

 Well, to be honest, we're not really sure what we do.
 You just kind of have to do it for a while before it begins to make any sense.
 Broadly speaking, however, we explore the fundamental nature of business itselfbusiness qua business, if you will.
 We seek to understand the underlying principles that govern our key performance indicators, as well as the essence of corporate synergy.
-We ask questions like, 'What is the true nature of a deadline?' or 'Can a department exist independently of its spreadsheets?'
+We ask questions like, 'What is the true nature of a customer?' or 'Does a photocopy retain the same fundamental essence as the original?'

 “Okay,” you say out loud.
 “But what exactly do you do for the company?
 What value do you bring?
-What sort of projects do you take ownership over that other teams do not?
-What problems are you solving?
-What progress can you show for all the work you've been doing since you were hired?"
+What sort of projects do you take ownership of, and how do you track their progress?
+What problems are you even solving?
+What results can you show for all the work you've been doing since you were hired?"

 It is difficult to overstate the significance of metaphysics within the broader context of academic philosophy.
 It is widely regarded as one of the core branches of all philosophy itself, and students are universally required to take multiple courses in the subject before earning their degrees.
-It's easily one of the most popular areas of specialty, too, with metaphysics typically holding first or second place among modern PhDs [6,7].
-Many experts likewise describe metaphysics as being foundational to all other schools of thought, and so it is commonly referred to by the reverential title of The First Philosophy.
+It's easily one of the most popular areas of specialty, too, with metaphysics typically holding first or second place among modern PhDs being awarded [6,7].
+Many experts likewise describe metaphysics as being foundational to all other schools of thought, such that it is commonly referred to by the reverential title of The First Philosophy.

 That being said, it is also important to understand that metaphysics is not exactly well-liked among other academics.
 I don’t mean in the sense that scientists, engineers, and mathematicians are all gathered around the water cooler making fun of the silly humanities.
 If anything, the topic never even comes up.
 Not a single one of my technical textbooks has ever mentioned the word “metaphysics,” and I can think of no collaborations where a metaphysician has ever contributed anything noteworthy to a scientific project